Policewomen over the decades

 Rosalie Sterritt joined the New Zealand Police in 1948 as part of the fourth intake of women to be trained as police officers.

-Originally from Kaikoura, Rosalie and five others were sent to Auckland as temporary Constables after they graduated, where they worked for a year before being appointed permanently.
+Originally from Kaikoura, Rosalie and five others were sent, after graduation, as temporary constables to Auckland where they worked for a year before being appointed permanently.

 Two years after joining the Police, Rosalie suffered a serious back injury during a search for a missing mental patient at One Tree Hill in Auckland.
-She had grabbed a branch while attempting to climb higher, which broke and caused her to fall.
-The accident and the damage caused by the fall was the start of an uphill battle for Rosalie to keep her job as a policewoman.
+While attempting to climb higher she had grabbed a branch which broke and caused her to fall.
+The accident and the damage caused by the fall were the start of an uphill battle for Rosalie to keep her job as a policewoman.

-Following her accident Rosalie had spinal surgery to repair her back in 1957.
-It took her a year recover and when she later returned to work she was assisnged office work because she couldn’t perform full duties.
-Later on, in 1959, there was a push to deem her medically unfit to work.
-Determined not to have her job taken from her Rosalie pursued Supreme Court action and won her case, keeping her job.
-However the Commissioner at the time successfully appealed the decision, but no further action was taken against Rosalie and she stayed with Police
+Rosalie had spinal surgery to repair her back in 1957 and it took her a year to recover.
+When she returned to work she was assigned office work because she couldn’t perform full duties.
+In 1959, there was a push to deem her medically unfit to work.
+Determined not to have her job taken from her, Rosalie pursued Supreme Court action and won her case, keeping her job.
+Despite the then commissioner successfully appealing the decision, no further action was taken against Rosalie and she stayed with Police

-Rosalie later went on to become an Inquiry Officer and then an Inquest Officer before retiring in 1985.
-Since her retirement she has actively pursued her interests – which include scouting, music and woodworking.
-She has her own workshop for repairing and making items from wood and metal.
-Rosalie also has her own campervan and regularly takes it away on trips around the country.
+Rosalie became an inquiry officer, then an inquest officer before retiring in 1985.
+She has actively pursued her interests - scouting, music and woodworking and has her own workshop for repairing and making items from wood and metal.
+Rosalie owns a campervan and regularly takes it away on trips around the country.
 She recently moved into a new retirement home, which she chose based on the fact she was able to take her beloved campervan with her.

 Rosalie Sterritt